bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 ### Audio player

 iTunes fits the bill for a basic music player.
-I still haven't found an OSX app which I like as much as Linux's Amarok and Exaile.
+I still haven't found an OS X app which I like as much as Linux's Amarok and Exaile.

 ### UPnP server

 Under Linux I used to use MediaTomb and it performed great.
-It's available for OSX as well, but was causing a lot of problems for me, so I finally decided to go with a commercial solution.
+It's available for OS X as well, but was causing a lot of problems for me, so I finally decided to go with a commercial solution.
 I heartily recommend [Playback](http://www.yazsoft.com/products/playback/).
 Of course if your media player supports NFS you should go with it instead